pydio/pydio-doc-admin-guide/1_quick_start/4_sharing_features.md

 1. **Access**: You can choose if you want to put a password an expiration date for the link, a limited number of downloads and the layout of the GUI when people follow the link.
 1. **Visibility**: You can choose to whom this link is visible on the shares menu.

+**Note**: The generated link URL is computed from your current web access.
+If you are using multiple URLs to access to Cells, you can force Cells to use only one of them for all public links.
+Go to Cells Console > Main Settings panel and also refer to [Configure Cells URL](./configure-cells-url) in this documentation.

 ## Sharing with other users using Cells

 The Cells concept will be familiar to modern workers used to collaborating on _"channels"_ within popular group-chat applications.
 Cells can be shared internally or externally to the organization, with users able to add new individuals and groups to the Cell.
 In-app, instant messaging within each Cell, provides a focused channel for group communication around the theme.